-Regulations: WLA used a TIES system for student management.
+WLA used a TIES system for student management.
 All state and federal taxes, pensions, and insurances were paid as required.
 The financial audit was completed on time and submitted to the state by the required deadline.
-The 2016 Audit was filed on time and will be presented to the board in October 2016 by our auditor and BKDA Representative, Judith Darling.
+The 2017 Audit was filed on time and will be presented to the board in October 2017 by our auditor and BKDA Representative, Judith Darling.
 Facility and Grounds: WLA leases space from the State of Minnesota working with the Perpich Center for the Arts as the state agency in charge of the Crosswinds Building.
 WLA meets or exceeds all necessary building and content insurance as per state statute.
 The building and grounds maintenance is managed by Crosswinds Engineering Department.
-WLA is a positive feature as a east suburb of St. Paul.

 Due Process and Privacy Rights: The WLA Parent - Student Handbook outlined the disciplinary procedures for students.
 The handbook is updated yearly.
 Employment: The procedures for hiring include defining staffing needs, reviewing or developing job descriptions if a new position, posting the openings, and interviewing.
 References are checked and the candidate meets with the director to learn more about the employment terms and benefits.
 New employees meet with the office manager upon hiring to fill out all forms and review employment policies and procedures.
 All new employees undergo background checks upon hiring.
 All school board members and volunteers also undergo background checks upon beginning service at WLA.

-Food Service: For the 2015-2016 school year, WLA contracted its food service program through Perpich Center for the Arts.
+Food Service: For the 2016-2017 school year, WLA contracted its food service program through Perpich Center for the Arts.